fryertom44/logview/README.md

 A script for reading a webserver log and outputting the results, sorted by most page views first.

 * Receives a log as argument (webserver.log is provided)
-* Returns the following:
- - list of webpages with most page views ordered from most pages views to less page views e.g./home 90 visits /index 80 visits etc...
+* returns list of webpages with most page views ordered from most pages views to less page views e.g./home 90 visits /index 80 visits etc...
- - list of webpages with most unique page views (also ordered as above)
+* also returns list of webpages with most unique page views (also ordered as above)

 ## Example output:
 ```